Angelina Jolie, Brad Pitt’s Daughter Shiloh Jolie-Pitt Sports New Short Hairstyle Amid Transgender Rumors

 “So, you know, it’s just that kind of stuff that’s cute to parents,” summed up Pitt.

-OK magazine reported that Brad and Angelina both have supported Shiloh’s alleged desire to “identify as a boy,” quoting an insider who revealed that Jolie-Pitt wears only styles for boys.
+OK!
+Magazine reported that Brad and Angelina both have supported Shiloh’s alleged desire to “identify as a boy,” quoting an insider who revealed that Jolie-Pitt wears only styles for boys.

 “Shiloh’s so funny about her wardrobe and she couldn’t be more different from her sisters,” said the source.